ui/stamps-api-docs/source/customer_api.rst

 A. Request
 -----------------------------

-You can use this API to delete customer data.
+You can use this API to anonymize customer.

 ============= =========== =========================
 Parameter     Required    Description